How it works

 We’d highly advise against visiting Maui during the summer – unless, that is, if you want to pay through the nose for airline tickets and hotel rooms, then deal with massive crowds of other tourists during your trip.
 Spring and fall are the best times to visit the Big Island.

-Where is the best places to stay and eat while in Maui?
+Where are the best places to stay and eat while in Maui?

 Where are the best parks and nature attractions in Maui?